A Duel at Carisbrooke Castle

 A Duel Near Carisbrooke#

-The first news of the duel, which took place on Friday, July 9th, 1813, started to appear a couple of days later.
+The first news of the duel, which took place on Friday, July 9th, 1813, started to appear a couple of days after the event.
 In the initial reports, the duel had not proved immediately fatal.

 Lieutenant Blundell was just recently married, in Newport, to a widow, Mrs. Monro, although no mention is made of M’Gregor having given the bride away.